cultuurnet/apidocs/projects/uitdatabank/docs/entry-api/shared/images.md

 ```
 *(Other organizer properties like `mainLanguage`, `name` and so on omitted for readability.)*

-Alternatively, you can overwite the `description` and `copyrightHolder` properties of a single linked image on an event or place via the following endpoints:
+Alternatively, you can overwrite the `description` and `copyrightHolder` properties of a single linked image on an event or place via the following endpoints:

 * [`PUT /events/{eventId}/images/{imageId}`](/reference/entry.json/paths/~1events~1{eventId}~1images~1{imageId}/put) for events
 * [`PUT /places/{placeId}/images/{imageId}`](/reference/entry.json/paths/~1places~1{placeId}~1images~1{imageId}/put) for places